 Dan Acher’s Borealis is a spectacular installation that recreates in light and sound the experience of the Northern Lights, a mesmerising ‘must see’ moment of awe and wonder.

-Borealis will tour to Greenwich and Woolwich in August and September.
+Borealis was presented in Greenwich and Woolwich over August and September.

 Described by US-based artist Yvette Mattern as ‘a visual translation of hope and peace’, Global Rainbow has been presented around the world since 2009, its seven rainbow laser beams having taken on a new significance since 2020 with symbolic links to the NHS and the UK’s outpouring of gratitude to and support of key workers.

 Global Rainbow will tour to Leicester and Doncaster in November.

 Created by French artists Collectif Coin, Globoscope is an immersive installation made up of 200 luminous spheres that transform each venue into a multi-sensory, changing terrain, inviting audiences to take a surrealist stroll through its illuminated fields.

 Globoscope was presented in Gloucester, Hounslow and Woolwich in November and December.

 Joyous Urban Mess

 Joyous Urban Mess, from the French street theatre company Les Vernisseurs, brings surprise and delight to high streets, as these spaces are reinvented as playgrounds for 5 ‘workers’ who end up showering themselves and audience in confetti, ribbons and streamers.

-Joyous Urban Mess will tour to Leicester, Birmingham and Coventry in August.
+Joyous Urban Mess was presented in Leicester, Birmingham and Coventry in August.